-After more than ten days of being sick, and sick and tired of being sick, and thoroughly cooped up, I saw the sunshine today as an excuse to layer up and head outdoors.
+After more than ten days of being sick – and sick and tired of being sick – and thoroughly cooped up, I saw the sunshine today as an excuse to layer up and head outdoors.
 We went to the local Garlic Farm, and after warming up on some hot chocolate, the girls went for a run around on the grass.
-They discovered horse hoof imprints in the grass, and decided we had to follow them, so off we went, over the grass, down a muddy track, and through the forest, following the hoof marks.
+They discovered horse-hoof imprints in the grass and decided we had to follow them, so off we went, over the grass, down a muddy track and through the forest, following the hoof prints.

 I was ambling behind with Avi (3) and Ameli went off ahead, where I found her high up in a tree, singing to herself a song about how trees should be respected, even though they are not human.

 Of course Avi wanted up in the tree too, and I wasn’t going to stand her in way.

 Part of the reason I think it’s so important for children to get outdoors and to spend time in nature and to run wild in the forest is because they learn how to manage risk.
 They walk on a log and slip off, they learn.
 They skid on mud and end up covered in it, they learn.
 The concept of “slippery surface + sudden stops = muddy me” is so much easier and less devastating to learn as a 3-year-old, than as an 18 year old, fresh behind the wheel of a car.